Please press here to listen to the homily or download

 There are so many things happen in life that people only react when they happen, and don’t know if they should do that or not.
 The wise ones will not let environments control their life; but they control and master environments.
 To achieve that, people need to prioritize their order in life.
 Here is the proper order of things in life: First and foremost is the relationship between man and God, because God is the one who controls all things and bestows graces on men.
 Next is the relationship between human beings, such as relationship between parents and children, husband and wife, brother and sister, friends, and all humankind.
 Last is the relationship between man and the surrounding world, such as career, money, and all material things.

 Today readings emphasize what people need to do first because they are more important.
 In the first reading, the prophet Haggai reminded the Israelites that the most important thing they have to do is to rebuild the Temple, so that they have a place to worship and to learn about God; not to build their houses and to find security for their family.
 They need to reflect and to remember the reason that caused them to be on Exile, that was, they turned their backs to God and worshipped foreign gods.
 If they don’t think carefully and act wisely, they will do the same thing as their ancestors, and the exile will happen one more time.
-In the Gospel, God gave king Herod the first chance to know the truth from John the Baptist; the king did not take the opportunity, he beheaded John the baptist.
+In the Gospel, God gave king Herod the first chance to know the truth from John the Baptist; the king did not take the opportunity, he beheaded John the Baptist.
 God gave him the second chance to learn from Jesus who is the truth, he is curious to know about Jesus; but at the end, he did not listen and protect the truth, but gave the order to kill Jesus.

-1/ Reading I: Go up into the hill country; bring timber, and build the God’s house.
+1/ Reading I: Go up into the hill country; bring timber and build the God’s house.

 1.1/ Two opposite reactions about the rebuilding of the Temple.

-(1) Those who are for the rebuiding: The first one is God.
+(1) Those who are for the rebuilding: The first one is God.
 He changed the minds of Persian kings so that they released the Israelites in order for them to go back and to rebuild the Temple.
-When the Israelites were so indifferent about rebuiding the Temple, God also used the prophet Haggai to reveal His will to them: “Is it time for you to dwell in your own paneled houses, while this house lies in ruins?”
+When the Israelites were so indifferent about rebuilding the Temple, God also used the prophet Haggai to reveal His will to them: “Is it time for you to dwell in your own paneled houses, while this house lies in ruins?”

 (2) Those who are against it: The usual tendency of a majority of the Israelites when they came back to their country is to establish their life and family.
 They don’t think it is the right time to rebuild the Temple when they are not settled down yet.

-1.2/ Let examine carefully about your lifestyle: When first heard about the Israelites’ excuse, many of us probably think it is a reasonable thing to do; but the prophet Haggai urges the Israelites and everyone of us to see the whole life’s picture and examine carefully our action.
+1.2/ Let examine carefully about your lifestyle: When first heard about the Israelites’ excuse, many of us probably think it is a reasonable thing to do; but the prophet Haggai urges the Israelites and every one of us to see the whole life’s picture and examine carefully our action.

 (1) What is the most important thing in life: God and all spiritual leaders always remind us the most important thing in life is our duty “to love God above all, with our whole mind, heart, and body.”
 We can memorize this well; but not many of us put this into practice in our life.
 We always put ourselves, families, rights, and material gains before God.
 The results are we become slaves for material things and evils.
 When the Israelites were released and came back, they were still like their ancestors, become slaves for material things and forgot about God.
 If they don’t change their lifestyle and live according to God’s way, exile and sufferings will certainly happen again.